tre3p/random-cat-image-downloader/README.md

 # Random JPG Downloader

-Service main purpose is to start images downloading process on application startup, store them in database and log information about files in another table.
+Service which main purpose is to start images downloading process on application startup, store them in database and log information about downloaded files in another table.

 ## How to launch